 Mettl’s assessments have been the biggest filter in our recruitment process.
 Their platform has helped us reach out to a higher volume our applicant numbers.
 Mettl constantly keeps innovating on their products and tries to introduce a new aspect to everything.

-Way ahead of its time, Toffler had defined learning agility in simplistic terms.
-Even though the competency did not become popular back then, it has now become essential in modern-day organizations that want to invest in high potential employees to further the learning and development goals.
-Research by the Center of Creative Leadership suggests that there are certain behaviors that high learning-agile individuals commonly employ.
-While these behaviors may be easier for some due to personality, but anyone, with sufficient effortful practice, can employ them.
-As per the research, high learning agile individuals are very active organizational members.
-They are sociable and active, create new plans and ideas, are methodical perfectionists, and are not afraid to challenge others or express opinions.
-Further, learning-agile individuals seem to be more resilient, generally calmer and at ease than their less agile counterparts, suggesting that learning-agile individuals not only seek out new and challenging situations that may serve as learning experiences but also manage these challenges effectively, allowing learning to occur.
+Toffler was way ahead of his times and had defined the learning agility model in simplistic terms.
+While the competency did not gain popularity, it has now become essential in modern-day organizations seeking to invest in high-potential employees to further their learning and development goals.
+The Center for Creative Leadership’s research suggests there are certain behaviors that high learning-agile individuals commonly employ.
+While these behaviors may be inherent in some due to personality, anyone can imbibe them with the required effort.
+As per the research, learning agile individuals are an extremely active organizational member.
+They are friendly and energetic, create new plans and ideas, are methodical perfectionists, and are unafraid to challenge others or express opinions.
+Learning-agile individuals are resilient, significantly calmer than their less-agile counterparts.
+This suggests that learning-agile individuals seek new and challenging situations that may serve as learning experiences and manage these challenges effectively, allowing learning to occur.

-We often come across terms, such as Industry 4.0 – the next phase of the industrial revolution – and several forces are changing the corporate landscape at an unprecedented pace.
+We often come across terms such as Industry 4.0 – the next phase of the industrial revolution.
+Several forces are changing the corporate landscape at an unprecedented pace.
 What used to be stable and predictable is now dynamic and interconnected.